Rail transport in Vietnam: High-speed rail

+Work begins on High Speed connection to China

+Workers began to lay tracks on China's first direct high-speed railway link to Vietnam on 8th August 2023.
+A track-laying machine put down a 500-meter-long track, domestic media outlet CGTN reported.

+The railway between Fangchenggang and Dongxing, in South China's Guangxi Zhuang Autonomous Region, spans a distance of 46.9 kilometers (km), and has a designed speed of 200 km per hour.
+Infrastructure is being built with conditions to upgrade the travel speed to 250 km per hour in the future.

 Subways and light rail

 Ho Chi Minh City Metro

 A rapid transit network to serve Ho Chi Minh City was first proposed in 2001 as part of a comprehensive public transport network plan including Ho Chi Minh City and neighbouring provinces.
 The project is managed by the city's Management Authority for Urban Railways (MAUR), a government unit working directly under the Chairman of the People's Committee of Ho Chi Minh City.
-The city's plan envisages developing three monorail or light rail lines with a total length of 37 km and six underground metro routes with a total length of 107 km.
+The city's plan envisages developing three monorail or light rail lines with a total length of 37 km and six underground metro routes (1435mm gauge) with a total length of 107 km.
 The network's first line, connecting Bến Thành Market and Suoi Tien Park in District 9, is scheduled for completion in 2015, and a second line between Bến Thành Market and Tham Luong in District 12 is due to begin construction in August 2010, scheduled for completion in 2016.
 Other proposed lines include: a Bến Thành Market–Bình Tân line via Cholon; a line running from Lang Cha Ca in Tân Bình District to Van Thanh Park in Bình Thạnh District; a line connecting Thu Thiem in District 2 with Can Giuoc in District 8; and a line stretching from Ba Queo in Tân Bình District to Phu Lam in District 6.

 Hanoi Metro

-In July 2008, the then-Vietnamese Prime Minister Nguyễn Tấn Dũng approved an overall transport development plan for Hanoi, which, among other projects, proposed a rapid transit system with five routes.
+In July 2008, the then-Vietnamese Prime Minister Nguyễn Tấn Dũng approved an overall transport development plan for Hanoi, which, among other projects, proposed a rapid transit system with five routes (1435mm gauge).
 The project is being carried out by the Hanoi Metropolitan Rail Transport Project Board (HRB).
 As of spring 2009, projects for four lines were under consideration: the Nho–Hanoi Railway Station (the "pilot" line), the Nam Thang Long–Tran Hung Dao line, the Cat Linh–Hà Đông line, and the Yen Vien–Ngoc Hoi line.
 The Nho–Hanoi Railway Station, Cat Linh–Hà Đông and Yen Vien–Ngoc Hoi lines are currently in the research phase.
 Technical studies of the system were expected to be completed in 2009.
 The Japan International Cooperation Agency (JICA) has confirmed that the Nam Thang Long–Tran Hung Dao line would begin construction in mid-2011, to be completed in 2014 for full operation by 2016.